flox/floxdocs/docs/tutorials/default-environment.md

 === "Zsh"

-    Add the following line to the very end of your `.zshrc` file:
+    Add the following line to the very end of your `.zshenv` file:

     ```bash
     eval "$(flox activate -m run)"